dcquinche/Card/README.md

 # Card Component
-Make It Real - Card Component
-This is a solution to the card component project of the Make It Real course.
+Make It Real - This is a solution to the Stats Preview Card Component Project of the Make It Real course.

 ## Table of contents